jeanarjean/jeanarjean.github.io/src/pages/blog/2021-03-10-how-to-create-alias-property-in-your-csproj.md

 </ProjectReference>
 ```

-or in the case of a referenced Nuget
+or if you're referencing a Nuget then it should look like this:

 ```xml
 // Project.csproj